evently-cloud/site/src/tutorial.md

 ### Associate Thermostat to Account

 In your business model, thermostats can only be associated to a single account.
-Your thermostat owner has an account in your system with a key, say `mike_meyers@example.com`.
 To satisfy this business requirement, your application should look for an `associated-to-account` event in the thermostat’s entity log.

 ```shell
 curl -L https://preview.evently.cloud/selectors/replay \